 In 2013, Lance was again appointed by Governor Perry to serve as the Presiding Officer of the Unclaimed Mineral Proceeds Commission pursuant to H.B.
 724, 83rd Texas Legislature.
 The Commission was created to study and provide recommendations to the legislature regarding the distribution of mineral proceeds paid to the Comptroller of Public Accounts.
 The Commission issued a final Report on December 31, 2014.

 Lance is a civic and community leader who served on the Board of Trustees of the St. James Episcopal School in Corpus Christi.
 He served as Vice Chairman of the Board from 1987 through 1989 and Chairman from 1989 through 1992.
 He served as Area Chairman for the Corpus Christi Chapter of Ducks Unlimited from 1982 through 1984, and was State District Chairman from 1984 through 1986.
-He has been a member of the Gulf Coast Conservation Association and served as a member of the Association's Corpus Christi Executive Committee from 1983 through 1988.
 He was a member of the Corpus Christi Business Alliance and served on the Governmental Affairs Committee of the Alliance.
-Lance is also a member of the volunteer panel for Coastal Bend Legal Services and provides a significant amount of legal services to the poor on a pro bono basis.
+Lance was also a member of the volunteer panel for Coastal Bend Legal Services and provide legal services to the poor on a pro bono basis.
 He has served on the Salvation Army Advisory Board and has been a Supporting Trustee of the South Texas Art Institute (the Art Museum of South Texas).
 Lance is a member of the Downtown Rotary Club of Corpus Christi.

 Lance and his wife married in 1974.
 Faye was formerly a middle school math teacher.
 She earned a Doctorate of Education from Texas A&M University, Corpus Christi, in August 2004, and is now on the faculty of the College of Education at the University.
-They have three sons, three daughters-in-law, and five grandchildren.
+They have three sons, three daughters-in-law, and six grandchildren.
 Bech is a graduate of the University of Texas at Austin and the University of Texas School of Law.
-He is associated with Lance’s law office.
+He is an investment banker.
 Bech’s wife, Glenna, is a graduate of Texas A&M University, College Station with both Bachelor and Master’s Degrees.
 Dane is a graduate of the University of Texas, and the University of Houston Law School, and is an attorney in Corpus Christi.
 Dane’s wife, Janie, is a graduate of the University of Texas at Austin and holds a Master’s Degree from the University of Texas at Dallas.
-Lance, Jr., is a graduate of Texas Christian University, and is currently working in oil field consulting.
+Lance, Jr., is a graduate of Texas Christian University.
 His wife, Courtney, holds a Bachelor’s Degree from the University of Texas, San Antonio, and a Master’s in Fine Arts from Texas A&M University, Corpus Christi.

 The Bruuns are members of the Episcopal Church of the Good Shepherd in Corpus Christi, where Lance served on the Vestry (2005-2008), and was the Senior Warden of the Church (2007-2008).
 They currently reside in Rockport, Texas.

 Lance was a Republican Primary candidate for the Texas House of Representatives, District 32 in the spring of 1996, as well as a candidate for Corpus Christi City Council in the spring of 1999.
-He has been active in a number of local political campaigns, including serving as Manager/Treasurer of the Robert C. Pate, 28th Judicial District Court Campaign, and as Chairman of the Nueces County '96 Dole/Kemp Campaign and as Co-Chair of the '98 Nueces County Governor Bush Campaign, and as Co-Chair of the '02 Governor Rick Perry Campaign.
-Lance was also a former member of the State Republican Executive Committee for SD 20.
+He has been active in a number of state and local political campaigns.
+Lance is also a former member of the State Republican Executive Committee for Senate District 20.